 Fulfilled!
 Matthew 24:40 Commentary: The Implicit Flood Imagery of v.
 40 . . .

 What is the meaning of this enigmatic statement: “[O]ne will be taken and the other left”?
 Jesus’ use of the word taken in vs. 39 and 40 implies a kind of washing away as if by a flood.
 In the Book of Revelation earth is used as a metaphor for the land of Israel and sea represents Gentile Rome.
 This imagery is not unique to Revelation, earth is often used to denote a specific nation-state while water imagery like sea, waters and flood often poetically symbolize foreign armies.
 See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.
 The flood of Matthew 24:36-41 like the floods of Isaiah 8:7-8; Ezekiel 26:3; Jeremiah 46:7-8; 47:1-2; 51:55-56; Daniel 11:10, 40; and Nahum 1:8 represents the coming invasion of Israel by foreign armies at the time of the end.
-In other words, the impeding Roman invasion of Israel during the Jewish War is symbolically depicted as a flood washing over the earth in Matthew 24:36-41.56 The flood of Genesis mentioned in vs. 37-41 is, therefore, a symbol of the destruction of Israel, the earth, by Gentile Rome, the sea, in preparation for its re-creation as the New Jerusalem in Revelation 21 and Revelation 22.
+In other words, the impeding Roman invasion of Israel during the Jewish War is symbolically depicted as a flood washing over the earth in Matthew 24:36-41.59 The flood of Genesis mentioned in vs. 37-41 is, therefore, a symbol of the destruction of Israel, the earth, by Gentile Rome, the sea, in preparation for its re-creation as the New Jerusalem in Revelation 21 and Revelation 22.
 (See Why a Fully Consistent Approach to Biblical Exegesis Implies the Creation of Genesis 1 Is Not About the Physical Creation of the Cosmos and Why Noah’s Flood Also Appears to Have Been an Historical Parable about a War.)

 Fulfilled!
-A Realized Eschatology Exposition and Commentary of Matthew 24:40 Commentary: Did the Romans Kill and Exile One-Half of the People of Jerusalem?
+A Realized Eschatology Exposition and Commentary of Matthew 24:40: Did the Romans Kill and Exile One-Half of the People of Jerusalem?

 Fulfilled!
-A Full Preterist View and Commentary of Matthew 24:40 Commentary: Two Reasons why Matthew 24:40 is Not about the Rapture
+A Full Preterist View and Commentary of Matthew 24:40: Two Reasons why Matthew 24:40 is Not about the Rapture

 42“Therefore keep watch, because you do not know on what day your Lord will come.
 43But understand this: If the owner of the house had known at what time of night the thief was coming, he would have kept watch and would not have let his house be broken into.
 44So you also must be ready, because the Son of Man will come at an hour when you do not expect him.
 45“Who then is the faithful and wise servant, whom the master has put in charge of the servants in his household to give them their food at the proper time?
 46It will be good for that servant whose master finds him doing so when he returns.
 47I tell you the truth, he will put him in charge of all his possessions.
 48But suppose that servant is wicked and says to himself, ‘My master is staying away a long time,’ 49and he then begins to beat his fellow servants and to eat and drink with drunkards.
 50The master of that servant will come on a day when he does not expect him and at an hour he is not aware of.
 51He will cut him to pieces and assign him a place with the hypocrites, where there will be weeping and gnashing of teeth.